Degrees of the finite model property: the antidichotomy theorem: Conclusions

 In this paper, we introduced the notion of the degree of fmp for superintuionistic and modal logics in analogy with the classic notion of the degree of incompleteness for these logics.
 We proved the Antidichitomy Theorem for the degree of fmp for superintuionistic and transitive modal logics.
 Namely, for every nonzero cardinal $\kappa$ such that $\kappa\leq \aleph_0$ or $\kappa = 2^{\aleph_0}$ there is a superintuitionistic or transitive modal logic $\mathsf L$ such that the degree of fmp of $\mathsf L$ is $\kappa$.
 We conclude by discussing possible future research directions that could originate from this work.

-\begin{enumerate} \item By assuming the Continuum Hypothesis (CH), our results show that every nonzero $\kappa \leq 2^{\aleph_0}$ is the degree of fmp of some si-logic or transitive modal logic.
-However, for proving this result the power of CH may not be necessary.
+\begin{enumerate} \item By assuming the Continuum Hypothesis (CH), our results show that the degree of fmp of si-logics can be any positive integer, $\aleph_0$, or $2^{\aleph_0}$.
+However, for proving this result, the power of CH may not be necessary.
 We leave it as an open problem whether the assumption of CH can be avoided.

 \item In this paper we determined what cardinalities can be realized as degrees of fmp for superintuitionistic and modal logics.
 However, it still remains an open problem to characterize the degree of fmp of a given si-logic or an extension of $\mathsf{S4}$ or $\mathsf{K4}$.
 Note that for an extension $\mathsf{L}$ of $\mathsf{K}$, the degree of fmp, as well as the degree of incompleteness of $\mathsf{L}$, is determined by the Blok Dichotomy Theorem: If $\mathsf{L}$ is join-splitting, then it is $1$; otherwise it is $2^{\aleph_0}$.
 In analogy with this, we showed that if a logic $\mathsf{L}$ has the fmp and is join-splitting, then its degree of fmp is $1$.
-But if these conditions are not met, it is still unclear what is the degree of fmp of $\mathsf{L}$.
+But if these conditions are not met, the exact degree of fmp of $\mathsf{L}$ is still unclear.

 \item The first step to answer (2) would be to determine the degree of fmp of a given extension of $\mathsf{KG}$.
 In particular, it is still unclear whether the continuum degree of fmp can occur above $\mathsf{KG}$.